 The major differences between the jobs held by the full-time equivalent local workers of Burwood Council area and New South Wales were:

-- A smaller percentage of full-time equivalent local workers employed in Manufacturing (0.9% compared to 7.5%)
+- A larger percentage of full-time equivalent local workers employed in Retail Trade (15.3% compared to 8.6%)

-- A larger percentage of full-time equivalent local workers employed in Retail Trade (14.8% compared to 8.5%)
+- A smaller percentage of full-time equivalent local workers employed in Manufacturing (0.9% compared to 7.2%)

-- A larger percentage of full-time equivalent local workers employed in Health Care and Social Assistance (15.3% compared to 11.6%)
+- A larger percentage of full-time equivalent local workers employed in Public Administration and Safety (9.2% compared to 5.9%)

-- Accommodation and Food Services (+328 full-time equivalent local workers)
+- Education and Training (+231 full-time equivalent local workers)